conan-io/conan-io.github.io/_posts/2022-01-17-New-conan-release-1-44.markdown

 We are pleased to announce that Conan 1.44 has been released and brings some significant new features and bug fixes.
-We have added a [tool_requires](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#tool-requires) attribute to provide a compatible way to migrate to Conan 2.0.
+We added a [tool_requires](https://docs.conan.io/en/latest/reference/conanfile/attributes.html#tool-requires) attribute to provide a compatible way to migrate to Conan 2.0.
 Also, this version comes with several functions under `conan.tools.files.symlinks` to help manage symlinks.
 We have also